Teratohyla midas: Characteristics

 T. midas is arboreal, meaning that they mainly live in trees.
 Through their semi-opaque skins, one can see the green bones and if the specimen is female, the humerus spine.
 Their snout has a truncated shape from the dorsal view leading to an angled appearance around the lateral nostril region.
-Adult snout-vent length is around 17.4mm to 19.2 mm in males and 20.6mm to 25.6 mm in females.
+Adult snout-vent length is around 17.4 mm to 19.2 mm in males and 20.6 mm to 25.6 mm in females.
 The shape of the finger discs of T. midas is rounded and truncated, and all discs are around the same size.
 The fingers do not bear narrow lateral fringes.
 Both hands and feet have median levels of webbing.
 Webbing completely encloses all toes but only encloses the third and fourth fingers.
 The ground colors of T. midas have a darker lavender shade.
 T. midas have bright yellow-colored flecks on the dorsal side, which are similar to the unique fingerprints among humans.
 Researchers often use these flecks to distinguish between different samples.
 In preservatives, these yellow flecks turn white.
 Both hands and feet are dull greenish yellow.
 The heart is not visible, and the organs are unpigmented.
 The iris is silvery brown with black reticulation.
 Teratohyla Midas differs from other species of glass frogs due to their unique internal viscera structures.
 Their livers are covered by a transparent membrane called the heptadic peritoneum.
 The normal resting state of T. midas is when the frog has four legs closely stuck to the side of its body.